More libel cases from the 2020 election

 So, it’s a small world after all.

 But now its 2024, and as it turns out, you didn’t break the Constitution, Mickey.
 It’s a pretty strong contract, and some of us were probably too worried.
-Twenty years went by, and now you and Minnie are packing your bags and going off to live among your old friends.
+Twenty years went by, and now you and Minnie are packing your bags and sailing off to live among your old friends.

 But you’ll always be one of the good guys, Mickey, so don’t let it get you down.
 The arc of history is long, but it always arrives at justice in the end.